ehlesp/smallab-k8s-pve-guide/G018 - K3s cluster setup 01 ~ Requirements and arrangement.md

 | Server | 2 cores |  2 GB  |
 | Agent  | 1 core  | 512 MB |

-### Seafile
+### Ghost

-[Seafile](https://www.seafile.com/) is a software mainly for file syncing and sharing, so its main requirement will always be storage room for saving data.
-The version that this guide deploys is the Community Edition (CE), which has its own [minimal system requirements](https://manual.seafile.com/latest/setup/system_requirements/):
+The [Ghost](https://ghost.org/) publishing platform [has a different set of prerequisites specified in its official documentation depending on how it is installed](https://docs.ghost.org/install).
+Next are listed the particular minimum requirements (extracted from the mentioned prerequisites) that are relevant to this guide:

-- RAM: 2GB.
+- RAM: 1GB.
-- CPU : 2 cores with more than 2GHz.
+- CPU: 1 core.
-- Database: MariaDB.
+- OS: Ubuntu 22.04 or 24.04.
-- Caching platform: Redis.
+- Database: MySQL 8.

 ### Gitea

-[Gitea](https://gitea.io/) is a lightweight self-hosted git service, so its main requirement will be storage space:
+[Gitea](https://gitea.io/) is a lightweight self-hosted git service that requires the following:

 - Database: PostgreSQL (>= 12), MySQL (>= 8.0), MariaDB (>= 10.4), SQLite (builtin), and MSSQL (>= 2012 SP4).
 - Git version >= 2.0.